rdkcentral/meta-middleware-generic-support/README.md

 ## Release Description

-The aim of this release is to integrate the vendor layer with middleware and the image assembler build projects.
+The aim of this release is to integrate all the vendor layer with middleware and the image assembler build projects.

-This release will provide a versioned "meta-vendor-release" that will be used by the middleware, image assembler to remove the interlayer dependencies.
+This release will provide a versioned "meta-vendor-xione-realtek-release" that will be used by the middleware, image assembler to remove the interlayer dependencies.

 The scope of this release includes: